-When the database is online, users can enable Backup Server with Run Time Setting in Jserver Manager graphical utility.
-JServer Manager automatically changes the value of the DB\BkSvr keyword in the dmconfig.ini configuration file.
-When the database is running, users also can change the backup setting with Run Time Setting in the Jserver Manger graphical utility.
-Jserver Manger automatically changes the corresponding keyword values in dmconfig.ini.
-For directions on starting Backup Server while online using JServer Manager, refer to the JServer Manager User's Guide.
+Regardless of the online status of a database, you can enable Backup Server dynamically using the JServer Manager graphical utility.
+JServer Manager automatically changes the value of DB_BkSvr keyword in the dmconfig.ini configuration file.
+If the database is offline, the next time you start the database, Backup Server will also start.
+For directions on starting Backup Server while offline using JServer Manager, refer to the JServer Manager User's Guide.